If you are looking for a Zero Point Jelly then you really can't go wrong with this easy WW jelly recipe.

 - If you are hankering after a PB&J sandwich then take a look at these Best Peanut Butters for Weight Watchers to find a low point PB for your zero point J!

-- 1 - 2 teaspoon of lemon juice (optional)
+- 1 - 2 teaspoon lemon juice optional

 - Roughly chop up the strawberries and add them to a large saucepan.